rackerlabs/technical-blog/_posts/2016-02-08-Build-A-Sitecore-Docker-Image.md

 ```

 I am running my Docker host virtual machine on a SSD and see disk I/O issues during the application pool initialization.
 Hopefully, the next technical preview from Microsoft will address this performance issue.
 I hope this gives a better understanding how Docker can quickly let us launch new instances of Sitecore.
 In my next post, I will show how to build Docker images, based on Sitecore roles, to have a multiple content delivery node enviornment that literally takes seconds to start the Docker container.

+<a class="cta purple" id="cta" href="https://www.rackspace.com/dba-services">Learn more about Databases</a>

+Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat**
+to get started.

+Use the Feedback tab to make any comments or ask questions.